Micky774/enhancement_proposals/slep023/proposal.rst

 computation over many samples is distance computation.
 Currently, any distance calculated using the ``DistanceMetric`` back-end is completed through repeated calls to ``DistanceMetric.dist`` which operates on a pair of sample vectors.
-These distance calculations can be understood as a series of parallel arithmetic operations with some reduction which are currently implemented as scalar loops in Cython/C. These parallel arithmetic operations occur on data contiguous in memory, and hence are well-suited to SIMD optimization.
+These distance calculations is a series of parallel arithmetic operations with some reduction which are currently implemented as scalar loops in Cython/C. These parallel arithmetic operations occur on data contiguous in memory, and hence are well-suited to SIMD optimization.
 For modern hardware, leveraging